 The pretty picture comes with a price tag, the currency of which is paperwork.
 But you’re in luck.
 Metropole has put together the rundown of options available to make you legally Viennese.
 This list is just a primer, and much more information is available at the institutions cited to the right.

 Wiener Alma Mater

-Becoming a student is one of the easier ways to go native.
+Becoming a student is one of the easier ways to become legally Viennese.
 Vienna hosts more than 20 universities and vocational schools.
 Bachelor’s degrees will keep you legal throughout your enrollment.
 And you can work for up to 10 hours a week with a work permit (Beschäftigungsbewilligung).
 Enrolling as a Master’s or PhD student is also a way to stay legal, giving you time to find your career footing before you enter the job market.
 As a Master’s or PhD student you can get a work permit for up to 20 hours per week.
 After graduating from an MA program or higher at an Austrian university, companies have six months in which hiring you is significantly simpler.
 The job hunt can take much longer, so start looking well before your final exams.

 It is also possible to work as a freelancer or independently without a work permit, but for anything you earn over € 730 annually, you must report your work to the tax authority, or Finanzamt, even though your income will only be taxed after €11,000 per year.
 Before trying your hand at this, make sure you do your research and be advised properly.
 Resources include the Chamber of Labor (AK or Arbeiterkammer) and the Founder’s Service of the Chamber of Commerce (Gründerservice at the WKÖ or Wirtschaftskammer Österreich).
 Take a look under “Multilingual Information” to find what you need to know in English.